pkegg/PortMaster/docs/build.md

     - `PKG_DIRECTORY_OVERRIDE` - By default, there is a directory inside the zip which matches the port folder name.
 This allows customizing the directory in the zip.
     - `PKG_ZIP_NAME_OVERRIDE` - By default, the zip is named according to `PKG_NAME`.
 This allows overriding the name of the output zip file.
     - `PKG_URL` - The source code url.
 Will be cloned into `source`.
 Smart enough to do a `git pull` if already exists.
-    - `PKG_VERSION` (Required - if PKG_URL) - the version of source code - must be git hash or tag as, due to caching, the ackage will not be rebuilt unless a file changes in the ports directory (ex: `main` would never be updated).
+    - `PKG_VERSION` (Required - if PKG_URL) - the version of source code - typically git hash or tag.
+      - NOTE: though a branch name (`main`) is technically allowed for now, it is not 'supported' as the package will not be rebuilt unless something changes in the ports directory.
+See the build caching section.
-    - `PKG_DEPENDS` - A comma separated list of dependent packages which will be built first.
+    - `PKG_DEPENDS` - A comma separated list of dependent packages which will be built first and included in it's `pkg`.
 Dependent packages will be built and their `pkg` contents into this ports `pkg` folder.
+      - NOTE: `PKG_DEPENDS` artifacts cannot be utilized by the `build` step, but only the `package` step.
+This enables depedency updates to only require repackaging and not a full rebuild.
     - `PKG_LIBRARY` - Means this package can be used in another `PKG_DEPENDS`.
 Used to 'pre-build' all libraries on build server.
     - `GET_HANDLER_SUPPORT` - currently only `git` and `archive` are supported.
 Can be left off and defaults to `git` if PKG_URL is set.
     - `PKG_GLOBAL` - If set to `false`, global depedencies will not be copied in.